KikaLetal/Task-tracker/README.md

 it's a CLI(Command Line Interface) task manager
-you can you it for managing your tasks there's actually nothing to install, just download and launch "task manager.py" don't worry, it will create a "data.json" file ATTENTION!!!
+you can use it for managing your tasks there's actually nothing to install, just download and launch "task manager.py" don't worry, it will create a "data.json" file ATTENTION!!!